dabla/dataclass-mapper/README.md

 from typing import Optional
 from uuid import UUID

-from datamap.converters import converters from datamap.decorators import datamap
+from datamapper.converters import converters from datamapper.decorators import datamap

 @dataclass